-- 1. Students must identify their faculty advisor during the Fall semester of their first year. - 2.
-Students must file their PhD iPOS during the Spring semester of their first year (see below for information on how to file your iPOS). - Students must identify the remainder of their doctoral committee and submit the SHESC Committee formation document to the Graduate Student Advisor along with a memo from their chair explaining the committee membership and a one-page statement from the student regarding their research interests. - a) The committee must have at least three members, Students must have at least half of their committee consist of SHESC faculty.
-Exceptions can be made but must be approved first by the Supervisory Committee, Approach Head, and Associate Director of
+- 1. Students must identify their faculty advisor during the Fall semester of their first year - 2.
+Students must file their PhD iPOS prior to the end of the first semester in the program(see below for information on how to file your iPOS). - 3.
+Students must identify the remainder of their doctoral committee and submit the SHESC Committee formation document to the Graduate Student Advisor. - a) The committee must have at least three members, Students must have at least half of their committee consist of SHESC faculty.
+Exceptions can be made but must be approved first by the Supervisory Committee, Approach Head, and Associate Director of Graduate Studies.

-- Graduate Studies.
 Except in unusual circumstances, committees with more than four members are not recommended. - b) The chair or co-chair must be a regular or research faculty within the School.
 Emeritus/a faculty normally may serve as sole chair for no more than one year after the date of their retirement.
 At least one other member must be a regular or research faculty within the School.
-The third (and possible fourth) members may be from within or outside SHESC. - c) For external members, students must fill-out the Graduate College's Committee Approval Request form and turn it in to the Graduate Student Advisor along with the member's most recent CV.
-The student's committee members' names should be typed or printed, and they should sign in the "signature" column.
-Students do not have to fill out section II of the form.
-Once section I is completed, they can turn it in to the Graduate Student Advisor, along with the memo and statement, for circulation among the appropriate graduate committee members.
-Note that for Anthropology, all relevant approach heads sign the form before it goes to the Associate Director of Graduate Programs and the SHESC Director.
-For non-anthropology degrees, the Program head signs the form before it goes to the Associate Director of Graduate Programs and the director of SHESC.
-Students must update their iPOS to reflect their entire committee membership. - d) If changes in committee membership later become necessary (after the iPOS has been filed and approved) the iPOS must be updated to reflect the new committee.
+The third (and possible fourth) members may be from within or outside SHESC. - c) For external members, students must work with the Graduate Academic Support Coordinator to have them approved by the Graduate College.
+Students who wish to add an affiliate as a committee member to their committee should submit the following to the Graduate Student Advisor: - i.
+Signed Committee Appointment Form by the entire committee. - ii.
+The rationale- brief 1-2 sentence justification for the skills the individual will bring to the committee written by the student. - iii.
+The requested member's curriculum vitae. - iv.
+If the individual is associated with ASU, provide their ID number, if outside ASU then the individuals birthdate will need to be provided. - d) If changes in committee membership later become necessary (after the iPOS has been filed and approved) the iPOS must be updated to reflect the new committee.
+Students will need to complete the Committee

+Change Form in order for the change to be approved.
 It is highly recommended that students meet regularly with the Graduate Student Advisor to ensure their iPOS is up to date and accurate.

-If the chair or 2 or more members of the committee change, the SHESC paperwork must be redone as well.
+Completing the Doctoral Examinations